avrilnigelchua0412/Autoencoder-Notes/README.md

 ### ⚠️ Note: Data should have dependencies across dimensions for effective encoding.

-If the AE uses only linear activations, it becomes mathematically equivalent to Principal Component Analysis (PCA).
+### ⚠️ Note: If the AE uses only linear activations, it becomes mathematically equivalent to Principal Component Analysis (PCA).

 ### 🧪 Loss Functions
 Common choices: